gfx-rs/wgpu/wgpu/README.md

 cargo run -- <input.spv> <output.wgsl>
 ```

-In addition, SPIR-V can be used by enabling the `spirv` feature, GLSL can be enabled by enabling the `glsl` feature and `web-shader-translation` With `spirv` or `glsl` features for wasm targets, at the cost of slightly increased build times.
+In addition, SPIR-V can be used by enabling the `spirv` feature, GLSL can be enabled by enabling the `glsl` feature and `web-shader-translation` with `spirv` or `glsl` features for wasm targets, at the cost of slightly increased build times.